To get you thinking, try this visual experiment.

 - Where do you still have work to do?

-For a bonus challenge, try your hand at visualizing your organization as a road map, a board game, or a landscape of dreams or a giant doodle.
+Finally, for a bonus challenge, try your hand at visualizing your organization as a road map, a board game, or a landscape of dreams or a giant doodle.
 Note where opportunity structures are strong.
 Identify places where they could exist but are missing.
 Identify where there are obstacles to entry, promotion, belonging, and flourishing.
-Lean into visualizing opportunity at your organization, you’ll be surprised what all you discover!
+Lastly, lean into visualizing opportunity at your organization, you’ll be surprised what all you discover!